zdeblick/ClusteredGLMs/readme.md

 (Steps 3-5 can run concurrently)
 ### Step 3: Fit all the models to simulated data

-Set script to run main_sim()

-3a: Select hyperparameters on the "oracle" datasets
+3a: Select hyperparameters on the "oracle" datasets (3a1=seq, 3a2=simul).
+Note that 3a2 is unneccessary for case B (`share='all'`)

-3b: Fit models to all other datasets
+3b: Fit models to all other datasets with true K, varying sigma (3a1=seq, 3a2=simul)

-3c: Test on held out neurons
+3c: Fit with varying K, a couple sigma, and eval on held out neurons (3a1=seq, 3a2=simul)

 ### Step 4: Fit sequential models to IVSCC data

-Set script to run main_data()

 4a: Fit GLMs and select lambda^stim,lambda^self (all neurons)

-4b: Fit GMMs (all neurons, and subsets of neurons)
+4b: Fit GMMs (all neurons (4b1), and subsets of neurons (4b2 and 4b3))

 ### Step 5: Fit simultaneous models to IVSCC data

-Set script to be run to main_data()
+5a: big subsets of neurons

+5b: small subsets of neurons

+5c: all subsets of neurons

 ### Step 6: Generate figures: